madejackson/MillControl/README.md

  9. HX711 modul and scale (optional)
  10. maybe a solution for the [radio interference](https://www.kaffee-netz.de/threads/millcontrol-arduino-muehlensteuerung-mit-timer-gewichtsautomatik-waagensteuerung-und-brew-timer.95553/page-4#post-1195423)

+A few pictures for the hardware can be found [here](HardwareRequirements.md)

 ### Dependencies:
 - Encoder (v1.4) - http://www.pjrc.com/teensy/td_libs_Encoder.html